Skip to content

 java

-public CacheTable eval(CacheTable input)
+public CacheTable evaluate(CacheTable input)

 Parameter Description: